lnacquaroli/LaTeXOldBooks/README.md

 # LaTeXOldBooks

-Collection of scientific old books digitised into LaTeX.
+Collection of scientific old books digitised into LaTeX so they do not vanish in time.

 In principle this project is fixated with books from the MIR Publisher.
 But any other book would do.
 The books digitised are inside each corresponding folder.
 The tex along with the figures are also included for compilation or customisation.